lloydlucas/LumenNaaSChecker/README.md

 | LUMEN_IP              | Lumen IP address for bandwidth comparison        |

 These variables are required for authentication, API requests, and order placement.
 See the code for additional optional variables.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.